-Focus areas: Political economy, public economics, industrial organization, and applied microeconomics
+Focus areas: Political economics, industrial organization, and public economics